Accounting, Cost, and Pricing

 - RAND Corporation: We represented RAND Corporation against a government claim that the company failed to comply with CAS 405 and that the company is liable for penalties under FAR 42.709-7 for inclusion of allegedly expressly unallowable costs involving advertising.
 Rand Corp., ASBCA No. 60642.

-- University of Maryland: Arnold & Porter is representing the University of Maryland involving claims for recovery of various types of leave expenses and a government counter-claim involving vacation leave expenses under a contract with the Maryland Procurement Office.
+- University of Maryland: Arnold & Porter successfully represented the University of Maryland involving claims for recovery of various types of leave expenses and a government counter-claim involving vacation leave expenses under a contract with the Maryland Procurement Office.
 University of Maryland, ASBCA Nos.
-60223, 60224. (resolved through negotiation (August 2017)).
+60223, 60224. (resolved through negotiation (March 2019)).

 - Raytheon Company: We successfully represented Raytheon Company against a government claim that the company failed to comply with CAS 415 and CAS 403 involving forfeitures under its deferred compensation plan.
 Raytheon Company, ASBCA No. 58849. (resolved through negotiation (Jan.
 2017)).